 I started to write about the L3C Newsroom and began regularly delivering information about this idea and other emerging ideas to foundation executives and others in the digital newsroom space.
 Ten years later, I have a backlog of information on the forward direction of newsrooms in the digital age.

-During this time, I also consulted with clients such as the Better Government Association, when its new executive director was reframing the watchdog organization’s mission and structure.
+During this time, I also consulted with clients such as the Better Government Association, as an organizational development and fundraising consultant, raising hundreds of thousands of dollars for its new team and operations.
 Understanding the vast news and information deserts in Chicago — from my time working in newsrooms and in Chicago city government — I took on multimedia consulting and project management with LISC Chicago, bringing neighborhood voices into the mix through a series of mobile neighborhood tours.
 As a community service, I produced a companion Twitter feed and Facebook page.
 Other clients from those years include the Chicago Tribune, the BlockbyBlockCommunityNewsNetwork and Knight Digital Media Center.

-Tracy Baim, Publisher, of the Chicago Reader, has taken the lead on the newsroom sustainability front here in Chicago and has gained the support of The McCormick Foundation, Driehaus Foundation, Chicago Community Trust, Field Foundation, Polk Brothers Foundation and the Democracy Fund, and created the Chicago Independent Media Alliance (CIMA).
+Meanwhile, an entire new ecosystem of platforms like Substack has emerged.
+Separately, Tracy Baim, among others, have taken the lead on the newsroom sustainability front here in Chicago and nationwide the movement has gained momentum through many initiatives with support from The McCormick Foundation, Driehaus Foundation, Chicago Community Trust, Field Foundation, Polk Brothers Foundation and the Democracy Fund, and created the Chicago Independent Media Alliance (CIMA).
 I have been happy to attend a few of their meetings.

 Solutions will emerge from this current darkness, and among them will be new ideas for slowing the pace of viral misinformation and creating sustainability for newsrooms.
 I look forward to being part of those solutions.